• 0161 696 6250

 Stephensons Solicitors LLP Banner Image

-Our specialist lawyers have extensive experience of successfully defending doctors in fitness to practise proceedings brought by the General Medical Council (GMC).
+We have extensive experience of defending doctors in fitness to practise proceedings brought by the General Medical Council (GMC).
 We are a leading firm in this area and we pride ourselves on achieving the best possible results for our clients.
-Our expert lawyers deal with a wide range of cases, including registration issues, allegations of poor professional competence, allegations of serious misconduct, and concerns regarding the health of practitioners.
-For immediate advice from one of our specialist General Medical Council lawyers call 0161 696 6250 or complete our online enquiry form.
+We have a team of specialist lawyers who deal with a wide range of cases, including registration issues, allegations of poor professional competence, allegations of serious misconduct, and concerns regarding the health of practitioners.
+For immediate advice from one of our specialist GMC lawyers call 0161 696 6250 .

 If you are facing investigation by the GMC or you have been referred to a hearing before the Medical Practitioners Tribunal Service (MPTS), it is important that you seek specialist advice to protect your interests.
-We have a strong track record of defending cases brought by the GMC and were are recommended in the current edition of the Legal 500 for professional discipline work.
+Our lawyers have an excellent record of defending cases brought by the GMC and we are recommended in the current editions of the Legal 500 and Chambers & Partners for professional discipline work.

-Our lawyers understand the needs and anxieties of doctors facing serious allegations and whose practice and livelihood is at risk.
+Our GMC lawyers understand the needs and anxieties of doctors facing serious allegations and whose practice and livelihood is at risk.
 We recognise the need for urgent, specialist advice from lawyers with genuine experience of defending similar cases.
 We act for clients nationwide and we also regularly act for clients who are based overseas but are registered with the GMC.
-We have experience of acting for doctors working within the NHS and those working in private practice.
-For examples of our recent work in this area, please visit our GMC case studies page.
+We act for doctors at all levels of seniority and we act for clients working in NHS settings and in private practice.

 Our lawyers have experience of representing doctors in relation to the full range of regulatory matters.
 Our experience includes the following: